5th Apr 2006, 18:10

-Really wish we had read this before we purchased our New City Rover.
-Only brought the car 3 months ago.
+Really wish we had read this before we purchased our new City Rover.
+Only bought the car 3 months ago.
 This is he fourth time it as been in the garage.
 Engine cuts out without warning.
-Really scary when your travelling on the motorway with a young family.
+Really scary when you're travelling on the motorway with a young family.
 Unable to repair the fault so far and wish we had never purchased it.
 Ours is unsafe!

 No, if you read the review, this was a BRAND NEW car.
 You shouldn't have to take a mechanic along if you are buying a car fresh from the factory.
 That's why they have things called warranties on new cars.

 Purchased my city rover select on 1st April 2006.
 First took it back for over revving - no-one could find fault, then within 4 weeks over ownership gear box went.
 New one fitted then sprung two oil leaks.
 Then was it wouldn't start, was told immobiliser not working, charged £152 to have key fobs re-programmed.
 Then it wouldn't go into gear and failing to start again.
 Took it back to have oil leaks sorted and was told it was due to head gasket having gone.
 When finally got car back after 7/8 weeks maintenance for: leaks, gasket, non-start (which apparently was 'bump started' so not key fobs after all) and gearbox fixing, found reverse lights and fog lights not working.
 Took it back in, new switches fitted - then guess what - it wouldn't go into gear again.
 So I told them to stick it and am currently waiting for garage to sort another vehicle out.